 - XYZ, a neurodivergent middle schooler, will be trained by an adult to initiate play (most likely through a script), and then, when XZY is able to self-generate the “initiate play” scripts, they will have to literally walk up to a same-aged peer in their general education setting and say some variation of “Do you want to play?”

 What actually happens when XYZ, after practicing and practicing with the adult (who assures XYZ that learning how to do this will get them friends), eagerly goes to PE, Music, Art, Lunch, etc., and says some variation of “Do you want to play with me?” to a same-aged/grade peer who is not their friend.
-If XZY is lucky, the vast majority of the time a peer will just say “no.” Some peers will be less kind.
+If XZY is lucky, most of the time, a peer will just say “no.” Some peers will be much less kind.
 And research backs up this premise.

 - An adult successfully trains XYZ to memorize and generate compliment scripts to use with general education classmates so that XYZ’s likeability will increase.
 But the problem is that most middle schoolers don’t run around randomly complimenting their classmates, especially their same-aged/grade peers who aren’t close friends.
 They just don’t.

-What are XYZ’s classmates thinking when XYZ suddenly begins fawning all over them?
-That the “weird” disabled kid now comes across as even more off-putting, or… AND THIS IS SCARY – XYZ’s compliments have the potential to be wrongly interpreted by others, dangerously setting up XYZ for manipulation and exploitation because middle schoolers are pretty perceptive and can sense that XYZ is desperate to make a friend, maybe at any cost.
+What do XYZ’s classmates think when XYZ suddenly begins fawning all over them?
+That the “weird” disabled kid now comes across as even more off-putting… AND THIS IS SCARY – XYZ’s compliments have the potential to be wrongly interpreted by others, dangerously setting up XYZ for manipulation and exploitation because middle schoolers are pretty perceptive and can sense that XYZ is desperate to make a friend, maybe at any cost.